 I don’t have Sherwin-Williams Repose Gray in our house but it is a wonderful warm gray tone.
 You can see how it is similar but different to my favorite BM Balboa Mist in the full review here (plus how it looks in real blogger’s homes here!)–it has slightly more green in it and is slightly darker.
 My friend, Jenna from Wife in Progress has it in her home though and you can see her review on it here: Repose Gray Sherwin Williams

 SHERWIN-WILLIAMS AGREEABLE GRAY

 Sherwin-Williams Agreeable Gray is another designer favorite.
 It is a lovely light gray paint color that looks good everywhere.
-See how Green with Decor painted her foyer Agreeable Gray Sherwin-Williams below.
+(See my complete review of Agreeable Gray here).
+Green with Decor shows how airy Agreeable Gray Sherwin-Williams looks in her foyer below.

 Agreeable Gray by Green with Decor

 And then see how it looks in Lemons Lavender and Laundry farmhouse office makeover here using the same color- SW Agreeable Gray .